davidbien/lexang/README.md

   Example: **++litrange('a','z') / litstr("--")** will match any sequence of characters 'a' to 'z' when followed by the string "--", not including the "--".

 ### Complex example of regular expression usage:
+This encodes the start of the XML regular expressions as specified some years ago (like 20 years ago).
 <pre>
 typedef wchar_t	_TyCharTokens;
 typedef _TyDefaultAllocator  _TyAllocator;